Summerlin South, Nevada

 Summerlin South, also seen on maps as South Summerlin, is a census-designated place (CDP) in Clark County, Nevada, United States, on the western edge of the Las Vegas Valley and adjacent to the Red Rock Canyon National Conservation Area.
-It is so named because it is a southward extension of the master-planned community of Summerlin.
+It is named because it is a southward extension of the master-planned community of Summerlin.
 Nearly all of Summerlin South is in ZIP code 89135.
 The population was 30,744 at the 2020 Census.

-The Summerlin South Community Association is the main governmental entity of the area – it is a homeowners association for the entire community.
+The Summerlin South Community Association is the main management entity of the area – it is a homeowners association for the entire community.